SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

 **!!!!!!!!
 Today !!!!!!!!**

-**!
-Whenever tf I feel like doing this !**

-* Rework navigation page
-  * Make it a map instead!
-    * Custom map made in Illustrator and Photoshop!

-      \

 * Your Tome <---------- Easy?
-  * Notes taking app
-  * Maybe also for journalling?
   * Write love letters that could appear in the Yandere shrine!
+    * Would require tagging system

       \
+  * Add export to PDF functionality
+  * Make modal to view notes
+  * Add Markdown support?
+  * Add FNAF Ref
 * Mellow <--------- Easy?
   * Select your mood with emojis or cute icons
     * Could use this to practice anime style vector work
+      * UGH
     * Mood insights?

+**!
+Whenever tf I feel like doing this !**

+* Rework navigation page
+  * Make it a map instead!
+    * Custom map made in Illustrator and Photoshop (?)

       \
-* Storybook (Achievements)
+* StarBound (Achievements)
   * View Shrine by clicking phone home button 9 (?) times
   * Click the weirdStats 69 times...
 Nice!
   * Type **395248** into Your Tome to get a FNAF reference
+  * Wish roses 1000 times
+  * Actually find Herobrine
+  * Something in the water…?

     \
 * Camera <--------- Medium?